|Citi Premier Qantas || |

 Min. spend applies.
 Plus a reduced $175 annual fee for the *second year and onwards.
 T&Cs apply.

-Thinking about becoming a Qantas Frequent Flyer member?
-This is the place to be.
-In this complete guide to the Qantas Frequent Flyer program, we’ll look at what you need to do to join, the various ways you can earn points, and how you can redeem those points to get the very best value on your rewards.
+Want to know how to earn and spend and be part of the Frequent Flyer perks?
+In this complete guide to the Qantas Frequent Flyer program, we’ll look at how to join, ways you can earn points, and how to get the very best value when you redeem them.

 In terms of cost, Qantas Frequent Flyer membership usually comes with a joining fee of $99.50.
 However, there are various ways you can sign up for free.

 When you register your details online, you’ll create a four-digit PIN.
 You can use this PIN to log-in to your online account, and to identify yourself over the phone.
 Once you’ve completed your application, you’ll receive your Frequent Flyer membership number.
 This is the number you will quote any time you want to collect Qantas Points.